erikjalevik/top100/notes.md

 ```
 .mode csv
 .output youtube.csv
-SELECT id, artist, title FROM track WHERE chart=2017; // or
+SELECT id, artist, title FROM track WHERE chart=2020; // or
 SELECT id, artist, title FROM track WHERE link IS NULL OR link="";
 .output
 ```

-Use `searchYoutube.js` to find the YouTube links:

-`node ../searchYoutube.js youtube.csv`

-Run the script and capture the CSV output in a file.
+Use `searchYoutube.js` to find the YouTube links.
+Run the script and capture the CSV output in a file:

+`node ../searchYoutube.js youtube.csv > youtubelinks2020.csv`

 Then import the file into the temp table `youtube`:

 ```
+.read createImportTables.sql (if needed)
 .mode csv
-.import youtubelinks2017.csv youtube
+.import youtubelinks2020.csv youtube
 ```

 Update track table: